oleganza/bitcoin-papers/JointEscrow.md

 --------

 * Unlock process may include payment for a good or service in a single transaction.
-* Join Escrow enables markets that otherwise are impossible: either when transacting parties cannot have prior reputation (e.g. one-time Ebay sellers/buyers), or trusted 3rd party would be too expensive or impossible to use (e.g. both parties trade inexpensive goods across the globe).
+* Joint Escrow enables markets that otherwise are impossible: either when transacting parties cannot have prior reputation (e.g. one-time Ebay sellers/buyers), or trusted 3rd party would be too expensive or impossible to use (e.g. both parties trade inexpensive goods across the globe).
 * Absolute privacy is enabled since transacting parties do not need to rely on reputations or any other persistent identification.
 * Bots can transact on the internet autonomously.
 They essentially "buy trust" from each other and then provide necessary services.
 This makes Joint Escrow an important building block in the next generation of distributed markets and networks.